United States Poet Laureate (1997–2000)

 Robert Pinsky’s landmark, best-selling translation of The Inferno of Dante received the Los Angeles Times Book Award and the Howard Morton Landon Prize for translation.
 He is also co-translator of The Separate Notebooks, poems by Nobel Prize winner Czeslaw Milosz.
 Pinsky’s prose book, The Life of David, is a lively retelling and examination of the David stories, narrating a wealth of legend as well as scripture.
 Pinsky also wrote the libretto for Tod Machover’s opera Death and the Powers: A Robot Pageant, which premiered in Monaco in fall 2010.
 His book, Selected Poems, was published by Farrar Strauss & Giroux in spring of 2011.
 He was editor of The Best of the Best American Poetry, the twenty-fifth volume of the popular Best American Poetry series.
 In March – June 2013, the Shakespeare Theatre Company performed his newly commissioned adaptation and translation of Friedrich Schiller’s Wallenstein.

 Pinsky’s Tanner Lectures at Princeton University were published as Democracy, Culture and the Voice of Poetry (Princeton University Press, 2002).
 His Campbell Lectures at Rice University were published as Thousands of Broadways: Dreams and Nightmares of the American Small Town (University of Chicago Press, 2009).
-His online MOOC, “The Art of Poetry,” begins on the EdX platform in September 2014.
+His popular online MOOC, “The Art of Poetry,” was on the EdX platform in September 2014.

 Robert Pinsky is the only member of the American Academy of Arts and Letters to have appeared on “The Simpsons” and “The Colbert Report.”
 For years a regular contributor to PBS’s The NewsHour, he publishes frequently in magazines such as The New Yorker, The Atlantic Monthly, The Threepenny Review and The Best American Poetry anthologies.
 He teaches in the graduate writing program at Boston University.
 Pinsky is also the winner of the PEN/Voelcker Award, the William Carlos Williams Prize, the Lenore Marshall Prize, Italy’s Premio Capri, the Korean Manhae Award and the Harold Washington Award from the City of Chicago